 As noted by Andrew Fletcher, Telemetry Systems Manager for Affinity, “The cost of migrating from analogue to digital shouldn’t be underestimated.
 With the RipEX base stations we now have, we don’t need to revisit sites twice to change frequencies and we don’t need additional base stations or licenses.
 There’s a big benefit to that.”

 It has also been commented on by Affinity Water management that the roll out of radios is happening exceptionally fast which implies the engineers are particularly comfortable with every aspect of RipEX.

 The principal value added extra of the solution, is improved management and monitoring.
 Affinity has been able to streamline its maintenance programme, undertaking much higher levels of remote monitoring of all radios, thus minimising site visits and making substantial cost savings as a result.

 A real life example to further explain the added value of remote monitoring is explained by Andrew Fletcher.
-“We suffer from atmospheric interference in certain areas and that had a big impact on our signals until RACOM solution was used.
-With RipEX we can now log in remotely, see how the interference is climbing and where the sites drop off.
-It reduces the effort required to identify the problem and it’s speedier for to us to enact some backup procedures.”
+“We can suffer from atmospheric interference in certain areas and that had a big impact on our signals until RACOM solution was used.
+With RipEX we can now log in remotely, see how the interference is climbing and where.
+It reduces the effort required to identify the problem and it’s speedier for to us to respond.”